CP9902/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Student Life: Welcome to the life of a South African student
 ---